pzaino/thecrowler/doc/api/email-sources.md

 - `active`: a healthy-listener timestamp is recorded;
 - `degraded`: at least one latest message outcome is a failure.

-The underlying listener event lifecycle also defines `reconnecting`, but the current aggregate source status query derives only the four values above.
+The underlying listener event lifecycle uses `stopped`, `starting`, `running`, `degraded`, `reconnecting`, and `failed`.
+The current aggregate source status query derives only the four values above and retains `active` for its healthy aggregate value.
 `last_error_category` is `transient`, `permanent`, or `unknown`, and is omitted when there is no latest failure. `email_status` itself is omitted until email state has been persisted.